engineyard/ey-cookbooks-stable-v5/examples/solr/cookbooks/custom-solr/README.md

 The Solr cookbook is designed for Java 8 and Solr 6 on the V5 stack.
 It _might_ be possible to run Solr 5, but that version hasn't been tested.

-### Additional Notes For Sunspot Users

-The Solr cookbook has been updated to support the latest version of Sunspot, 2.2.5.

-Running `bundle exec rake sunspot:reindex` on an empty index fails.
-After installing, seed the index first by updating some data from the Rails console.

 ## Credits